 Integrating transdermal magnesium into your wellness routine is surprisingly easy and can be quite a relaxing experience.

-• Magnesium oils, Lotions, and creams: You can apply these directly to the skin, ideally following a warm bath or shower when your pores are open and more receptive.
+- Magnesium oils, lotions, and creams: You can apply these directly to the skin, ideally following a warm bath or shower when your pores are open and more receptive.
+Products such as magnesium oil spray or magnesium cream deliver elemental magnesium to the skin, offering a gentle and effective way to replenish your levels.

-• Magnesium bath flakes: These can be added to your bath water for a soothing soak.
-Just pour a generous amount of magnesium flakes into warm bath water, and soak for at least 20 minutes.
-It’s a fantastic way to relax while replenishing your body’s magnesium levels.
+- Magnesium bath flakes: These can be added to your bath water for a soothing soak.
+Just pour a generous amount of magnesium chloride flakes or magnesium sulfate into warm bath water, and soak for at least 20 minutes.
+It’s a fantastic way to relax while supporting your body’s magnesium balance.

-• Magnesium pools: This is a unique and powerful way to use transdermal magnesium, such as the magnesium pools at our Sanctuary Bathhouse.
-Immersing yourself in these magnesium-rich pools allows your body to absorb magnesium through the skin while you enjoy a tranquil swim.
-You get not only the benefits of the magnesium itself but also the benefit of hot and cold contrast therapy.
+- Magnesium pools: This is a unique and powerful way to use transdermal magnesium, such as the magnesium pools at our Sanctuary Bathhouse.
+Immersing yourself in these magnesium-rich pools allows your body to absorb transdermal magnesium chloride through the skin while you enjoy a tranquil swim.
+You get not only the benefits of the magnesium itself but also the added benefit of hot and cold contrast therapy.

 Regardless of the method you choose, it’s important to remember that everyone’s body is different.
 What works best for one person may not work as well for another.
 Experiment with different methods and see which ones you prefer and which ones your body responds to best.
 The key is to make it a regular part of your wellness routine, as consistent use will yield the best results.